We value your privacy

 During the summer months, staying cool at night is essential for an uninterrupted night’s sleep.
 Our guides on how to get to sleep in the heat and why you shouldn’t run a fan all night will give you more tips on sleeping in hot weather, but you should seriously consider ditching the pyjamas if you want to cool down, too.

-Is sleeping naked healthier?
+Is sleeping naked good for you?

 You should avoid wearing underwear - especially tight-fitting underwear - to bed, as this will trap moisture and bacteria, increasing the likelihood of fungal infections and other skin irritations.
 Sleeping naked lets air circulate freely around your body, keeping you fresh and dry.